EliWuerth/spot-sdk/docs/payload/docker_containers.md

 ### Ports For Incoming Traffic

-Both the CORE I/O and the Orbit platforms uses firewall rules that control the ports on which incoming traffic is allowed.
+Both the CORE I/O and the Scout platforms uses firewall rules that control the ports on which incoming traffic is allowed.
 If a custom application needs to open a port for incoming traffic, for example when hosting a server that external clients can connect to, it must choose a port from within the port ranges below.
 Docker's host networking mode is used to simplify networking and allow deployed containers to communicate with each other.
 The port ranges below are allowed to accept incoming traffic on the host networking stack.

 ```
 Allowed Port Ranges